-- i.
-After considering the application NZQA will; - i. approve the application and award the better result for the Candidate based on either the submitted grade or the external assessment result as part of the release of external results in January 2020; or - ii. advise the Candidate and the School (through the Principal's Nominee) in writing of the decision to decline the application and the reason the application does not meet the eligibility criteria.
+- j.
+After considering the application NZQA will respond as follows: - approve the application and award the better result for the Candidate based on either the submitted grade or the external assessment result as part of the release of external results in January 2022; or - ii. request further information from the Candidate (through the Principal's Nominee); or - iii. advise the Candidate in writing and the School (through the Principal's Nominee) of the decision to decline the application and the reason it does not meet the eligibility criteria.